 Best Waterproof Trail Running Shoes

-The four-point pivot system gives excellent stability on uneven surfaces.
-It matches the position of your foot to keep you stable as you run.
+The four-point Pivot Post System gives excellent stability on uneven surfaces by matching the position of your foot to keep you stable as you run.
+For runners with a knack for adventure, the built-in rock plate protects your foot from sharp objects and the BioMoGo DNA makes every step feel smooth.

 Best Cushioned Trail Running Shoes

+For a third straight year, Hoka's Speedgoat series top our choice for those looking for great cushioned kicks to hit the trail.
 The Vibram Megagrip outsole is perfect for gripping onto wet or dry surfaces.
-This is the fourth edition of the Speedgoat, and it has better traction, higher durability, and a more precise fit than the last iteration.
+The fifth edition of the Speedgoats have better traction, higher durability, and a more precise fit than the last iteration.

-The midsole foam provides extra cushioning for your run.
-This is Hoka One One’s area of renown and expertise, and these do not disappoint.
-Also, the toe-box is bigger, providing a more comfortable fit.
+The midsole foam provides extra cushioning for your run, and the wide toe-box provides a more comfortable fit.
+The 3D printed overlays increase support in the midfoot without adding bulk.
+Cushioning is Hoka One One’s area of expertise, and these runners do not disappoint.

 Best Minimalist Trail Running Shoes